VtEcostudies/SOBees_LandingPage/content/LandingPage/05-Next_Steps.md

 <img src="images/Xylocopa virginica.jpg" alt="Xylocopa_virginica" style="margin: 0px height: 700px; width: 700px">
 </div>
 <div>
-Our understanding of Vermont’s bees will never be complete.
-Additional surveying will certainly find new species and the changing landscape and climate of the state will bring new opportunities and challenges.
-Despite many remaining questions, enough is known that conservation efforts can be effectively prioritized and implemented.
-Collaboration between the researchers, conservation organizations, landowners, consumers, and even honey bee keepers will be necessary to effectively protect the incredible diversity of this important fauna.
+Our understanding of Vermont’s wild bees is a work in progress.
+Additional surveys, population monitoring, adaptive management, and a better understanding of their natural history is sorely needed.
+Over a century of information gleaned from historic natural history collections and surveys conducted across the state during the last decade provide us with a rich baseline to prioritize and implement conservation actions now.
+Collaboration between scientists, public agencies, conservation organizations, land owners, land managers, and even honeybee keepers will be necessary to effectively protect Vermont’s diverse bee fauna now and for future generations.

-<a href="https://vtecostudies.github.io/SoBees_Next_Steps">Further information about Next Steps ...</a>
+<a href="https://vtecostudies.github.io/SoBees_Next_Steps">Learn more about what we can do ...</a>
 </div>
 </div>